tamjidhossen/CampusMate.ai/RAG/README.md

 # University Helpdesk Chatbot

-A RAG-based (Retrieval-Augmented Generation) chatbot for **Jatiya Kabi Kazi Nazrul Islam University** using LangChain and Ollama.
+A RAG-based (Retrieval-Augmented Generation) chatbot for **Jatiya Kabi Kazi Nazrul Islam University** using LangChain with dual embedding support (Ollama and Google Gemini).
 This chatbot provides accurate information about university departments, faculty, admission procedures, and campus facilities.

 ## Features